Tryphina Mboxela Jokweni: Views on education

 Mboxela admired young people who were furthering their studies.
 She believed that the new generation would only realize the hard earned freedom if they got themselves educated.
 She personally lamented the fact that she could not (after the dawn of democracy) rise to senior positions in the ANC and in the eThekwini Metropolitan Municipality Council because she lacked the requisite knowledge and skills as a result of poor education she had.

 Legacy

 She was commemorated by the ANC on August 29, 2012.
 A cow donated by the ANC was slaughtered at her house as a ritual in her remembrance.
 She is laid to rest at Wentworth Cemetery.
-In commemoration of Mboxela, the spokesperson of the ANC, Mtholephi Mthimkhulu, said:

-The spirit of Jokweni should lead us to step up the fight against poverty to ensure a better life for all.
+In commemoration of Mboxela, the spokesperson of the ANC, Mtholephi Mthimkhulu, said: "The spirit of Jokweni should lead us to step up the fight against poverty to ensure a better life for all."

-Mboxela is one of the many unsung heroes and heroines of the South African liberation struggle who operated underground.
-She will be remembered as a loyal cadre of MK and the ANC in the underground world that played a significant role in the South African liberation struggle which struggle culminated in the first South African democratic elections in 1994.